University of Tasmania: Founding and early years (1890–1938)

 The University of Tasmania was established on 1 January 1890, after the abolition of overseas scholarships freed up funds.
 It immediately took over the role of the Tasmanian Council for Education.
 Richard Deodatus Poulett Harris, who had long advocated for the establishment of the university, became its first warden of the senate.
 The first degrees to graduates admitted ad eundem gradum and diplomas were awarded in June 1890.
 The university was offered an ornate sandstone building on the Queens Domain in Hobart, previously the High School of Hobart, though it was leased by others until mid-1892.
 This eventually became known as University House.
 Three lecturers began teaching 11 students from 22 March 1893, once University House had been renovated.
 Parliamentarians branding it an unnecessary luxury made the university's early existence precarious.
 The institution's encouragement of female students fuelled criticism.
-James Backhouse Walker, a local lawyer and briefly Vice-Chancellor, mounted a courageous defence.
-By the First World War there were over 100 students, and several Tasmanian graduates were influential in law and politics.
+James Backhouse Walker, a local lawyer and briefly vice-chancellor, mounted a courageous defence.

 According to Chancellor Sir John Morris, from 1918 until 1939 the institution still 'limped along'.
 Distinguished staff had already been appointed, such as historian William Jethro Brown, physicists and mathematicians Alexander McAulay and his son Alexander Leicester McAulay, classicist RL Dunbabin, and philosopher and polymath Edmund Morris Miller.
 Housed in the former Hobart High School, facilities were totally outgrown, but the state government was slow to fund a new campus.

 In 1914 the university petitioned King George V for Letters Patent, which request he granted.
 The Letters Patent, sometimes called the Royal Charter, granted the university's degrees status as equivalent to the established universities of the United Kingdom, where such equivalents existed.

 World War II (1939–45)

-During the Second World War, while the Optical Munitions Annexe assisted the war effort, local graduates, replacing soldier academics, taught a handful of students.
+During World War II, while the Optical Munitions Annexe assisted the war effort, local graduates, replacing soldier academics, taught a handful of students.
 New post-war staff, many with overseas experience, pressed for removal to adequate facilities at Sandy Bay on an old rifle range.
 Chancellor Sir John Morris, also Chief Justice, though a dynamic reformer, antagonised academics by his authoritarianism.
-Vice-Chancellor Torliev Hytten, an eminent economist, saw contention peak while the move to Sandy Bay was delayed.
+Vice-chancellor Torleiv Hytten, a Norwegian-born economist, saw contention peak while the move to Sandy Bay was delayed.
 In a passionate open letter to the premier, Philosophy Professor Sydney Orr goaded the government into establishing the 1955 Royal Commission into the university.
 The commission's report demanded extensive reform of both university and governing council.
 Staff were delighted, while lay administrators fumed.